George Washington(1732-1799), First President of the USA

-Born in Virginia, at the time a colony of Britain, Washington was the son of a planter, Washington had formal education lasting only a few years.
-Despite this, he managed to teach himself skills through reading books and watching others.
-He learned planting and land surveying and in 1759 married Martha Dandridge Custis, a widow with large land holdings and numerous slaves.
-While still young he devoted his time to being a soldier and politician.
+Born in Virginia, at the time a colony of Britain, Washington was the son of a planter.
+Despite a formal education lasting only a few years, he taught himself planting and land surveying by reading books and watching others.
+In 1759 he married Martha Dandridge Custis, a widow with large land holdings and many slaves.
+In his youth he spent time as a soldier and politician.
 He was Commander-in-Chief of the American forces during the War of Independence, presided over the Philadelphia Convention that drafted the United States Constitution in 1787 and became the first President of the United States, 1789-97.
 He established many of the ideals and principles of republicanism on which America has since been governed.

 by James Thomson (Thompson), published by Colnaghi, Son & Co, after Henry Corbould, after Sir Francis Leggatt Chantrey